 Man City defender Mendy charged with two further counts of rape

-Manchester City defender Benjamin Mendy has been charged with two further counts of rape.
+Manchester City defender Benjamin Mendy has been charged with two further counts of rape, the Crown Prosecution Service has said.

 The 27-year-old Frenchman was initially charged on August 26 with alleged attacks on three different women and now faces six counts of rape and one of sexual assault.